There are Loads of Places to Explore on a Day Trip from Brasov!

 If you’re interested in learning more about the history of Bran Castle, you can check out the official website here.
 This might be a good idea so you have a better understanding of the back story before you get there!

 Unfortunately, we didn’t get a chance to head to Bran Castle while we lived in Brasov because of the weather and we ran out of time.
-This just means we will be back to Brasov soon because we really enjoyed living there!
+This just means we will be back in Brasov soon because we really enjoyed spending time there!

 Poiana Brasov is a popular winter sports region that is not far from Brasov.
 The resort area can be reached by taxi, Uber, or bus from Brasov (take the number 20 from the Livada Postei bus stop).
 If you want to read more about public transport in the Brasov area you can do so here.